pattern-recogniser/pattern-recogniser/README.md

 - Databases: SQL, Excel
 - Python: NumPy, Pandas, statsmodels
 - Visualisation: Tableau, Matplotlib, Seaborn

+🌱 I’m currently learning
+- Front end Developer Path on Scrimba - Check the course out: [The Frontend Career Path](https://scrimba.com/learn/frontend)

+💃What else do I do for fun?
+- Crossfit
+- Improv
+- Tennis (super beginner)
+- Running

+💬 Chat with me about:
+- Connecting women in Tech in Dublin and Ireland
+- Ranting about interviewing
+- Discussing new technologies
+- Life as an expat/ immigrant
+- Financial Independence

+ 🤔 I’m looking for help with:
+ - Navigating the negotiation talk in interviews
+ - Builidng up your network from zero
+ - Finding your voice and autehntic self

+- 📫 How to reach me: [On LinkedIn](https://www.linkedin.com/in/anjali-karimpil/)!

 <!--
 **pattern-recogniser/pattern-recogniser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.